There are many great men and women who settled Bluff and stayed when the going got tough.

 One of those pioneers was Wayne Hardison Redd.
-He was the President of the huge San Juan Stake of the Church of Jesus Christ of Latter-day Saints like his father before him (Lemuel H. Sr.) and his son after him (Leland).
+He was the President of the huge San Juan Stake of the Church of Jesus Christ of Latter-day Saints like his brother before him (Lemuel H. Jr.) and his son after him (Leland).
 But holding the highest ecclesiastical position in the territory was simply one of his many accomplishments.

 Wayne’s father, Lemuel Sr., came through the Hole-in-the-Rock and was one of the four scouts who nearly perished in their search for a route for the pioneers to take through the rugged canyon country of southern San Juan.

 Salvation Knoll is today a hallowed spot in county history.
 It was at the top of that rise, on Christmas Day in 1879, that the four scouts viewed the Blue Mountains for the first time and knew that they were at least headed in the right direction.